Carpodaptes: Dentition

 The fossil record of Carpodaptes is relatively sparse excluding jaw and teeth fragments.
 However, much can be concluded off of these few fragments.
 Their upper jaw had a dental formula of 2:1:3:3 and 2:1:2:3 on their lower jaw.
 Carpodaptes are characterized by their plagiaulacoid dentition seen on their first lower premolar.
 Their p4 had 5-7 apical cusps depending on the specimen.
 This enlarged p4 would have potentially allowed the mammal to have crack open nuts and seeds as well as act as a slicing function on invertebrates.
 Their p3 is characterized by lingual apical cusps that are flattened and sometimes even concave.
 In some species of Carpodaptes, their upper M1 indicates a specialized wedging function that acts in accordance with their p4.
 The varying development of dentition between Carpodaptes species indicates they were adapting their teeth to conform with a high fiber diet.
-However, their teeth are still rather primitive in comparison to other early-diverging primatomorphans of this era.
+However, their teeth are still rather primitive in comparison to other early-diverging primatomorpha of this era.
 Carpodaptes are also recognized by the loss of their p2, and some species even show to have a shortening of their mandible to potentially exert a greater biting force.
 Finally, their upper molars are studded and file-like which would have assisted with breaking open nuts and seeds.